chovanecm/workshop-spark/scala/task1-wordcount/README.md

 ___

 #### 3. Implementing the Word Count
   Your task is to implement the actual word-count program.
 Print the top 10 most frequent words in the provided books.
 Create solution to the spark-shell.
-When it will work you can try to copy-paste it to ```scala/task1-worldcount/src/main/scala/org/workshop/WordCount.scala``` and then build the jar.
+When it will work you can try to copy-paste it to ```scala/task1-worldcount/src/main/scala/org/workshop/WordCount.scala``` and then build the jar by the command
   ```
   sbt package
   ```